-HUNTINGTON BEACH, Calif. - A new program for salon professionals that teaches stylists how to detect signs of abuse in their clients aims to break the cycle of domestic violence in Southern California.
+HUNTINGTON BEACH, Calif.
+(KABC) -- A new program for salon professionals that teaches stylists how to detect signs of abuse in their clients aims to break the cycle of domestic violence in Southern California.

 Human Options, a nonprofit dedicated to tackling the weighty issue, recently began providing a 90-minute seminar called "Cut it Out" to salon workers.

 Just two weeks ago, Gov. Jerry Brown approved AB 326, authorizing the state board of barbering and cosmetology to promote awareness about domestic violence, sexual assault, human trafficking and elder abuse.